radiant-rstats/radiant.data/inst/app/tools/help/transform.md

 #### Show duplicates

 If there are duplicates in the data use `Show duplicates` to get a better sense for the data points that have the same value in multiple rows.
-If you want to explore duplicates using the <a href="https://radiant-rstats.github.io/docs/basics/cross_tabs.html" target="_blank">_Data > View_</a> tab make sure to `Store` them in a different dataset (i.e., make sure **not** to overwrite the data you are working on).
+If you want to explore duplicates using the <a href="https://radiant-rstats.github.io/docs/data/view.html" target="_blank">_Data > View_</a> tab make sure to `Store` them in a different dataset (i.e., make sure **not** to overwrite the data you are working on).
 If you choose to show duplicates based on all columns in the data only one of the duplicate rows will be shown.
 These rows are **exactly** the same so showing 2 or 3 isn't helpful.
 If, however, we look for duplicates based on a subset of the available variables Radiant will generate a dataset with **all** similar rows.

 ### Expand data

 #### Expand grid

 Create a dataset with all combinations of values for a selection of variables.
-This is useful to generate datasets for prediction in, for example, <a href="https://radiant-rstats.github.io/docs/model/regress.html" target="_blank">_Model > Linear regression (OLS)_</a> or <a href="https://radiant-rstats.github.io/docs/model/logistic.html" target="_blank">_Model > Logistic regression (GLM)_</a>.
+This is useful to generate datasets for prediction in, for example, <a href="https://radiant-rstats.github.io/docs/model/regress.html" target="_blank">_Model > Estimate > Linear regression (OLS)_</a> or <a href="https://radiant-rstats.github.io/docs/model/logistic.html" target="_blank">_Model > Estimate > Logistic regression (GLM)_</a>.
 Suppose you want to create a dataset with all possible combinations of values for `cut` and `color` of a diamond.
 By selecting `Expand grid` from the `Transformation type` dropdown and `cut` and `color` in the `Select variable(s)` box we can see in the screenshot below that there are 35 possible combinations (i.e., `cut` has 5 unique values and `color` has 7 unique values so 5 x 7 combinations are possible).
 Choose a name for the new dataset (e.g., diamonds\_expand) and click the `Store` button to add it to the `Datasets` dropdown.

 <p align="center"><img src="figures/expand_grid.png"></p>